wdi-sg/gitbook-2018/13-warm-ups/random-quote-generator.md

 # Random Quote Generator

 Build a random quote generator that randomly displays a quote on the page.
+Use this [random quote generator `api`](https://market.mashape.com/andruxnet/random-famous-quotes).
+Make sure that you've *signed up and created an application* before you try to use the `api`.

+User stories:
-Use a variable of any data type you like to store 5-10 quotes.
-When user clicks a button, use DOM manipulation to randomly cycle through the quotes to display one on the page.
+* When user clicks a button, use `jQuery` to call `random-famous-quotes` api

-Feel free to do this in vanilla JavaScript or jQuery, whichever you feel you need to practice.
+* The output of that `ajax` call, update it into your html

 ### Bonus

+* Randomize between different category the `api` (either `movies` or `famous`)
+* Feel free to adjust the styling as you wish, try to apply your `jQuery` methods into it.
-Add a 'click to Tweet' button that takes the current quote and opens it in a separate tab, letting the user tweet the quote (if user is logged in to Twitter).
+* Add a [`click to Tweet`](https://dev.twitter.com/web/overview) button that takes the current quote and opens it in a separate tab, letting the user tweet the quote (if user is logged in to Twitter).